tohkm22-del/Stellar-Systems-The-Start/README.md

 | [DistantObject](https://github.com/net-lisias-ksp/DistantObject/releases/tag/RELEASE%2F2.2.1.5) | Allows planets and craft to be viewable at a realistic distance

 ### EXTRA
 All textures made in GIMP.
+This is my first KSP mod.
+If you have any feedback, please feel free to share it with me.